qaisjp/comm2/README.md

 # community

-## External contributions
+## Contributors

-You might have access here to have an idea of how the project is progressing, or to perhaps help provide insight on some questions I might have throughout the year.
+If you have access to this repo, it might be to give you an idea of how the project is progressing, or to perhaps help provide insight on some questions I may have throughout the year.

-Please keep in mind that this project is being used to get "academic credit", and I need to be very careful to not misrepresent the work I have done!
+But please keep in mind that this project is being used to get "academic credit", and I need to be very careful to not misrepresent the work I have done!

 I ask that you do not push anything to this repository, and to refrain from making code contributions.